We have a comprehensive and experienced leadership team who have come together under one organization to achieve our mission.

 Johnson is a successful pharmaceutical executive who has had extensive leadership experience in both scientific and business management.
 As Chairman and CEO of Ribapharm, he launched the second largest biotech IPO in US history.
 Prior to Ribapharm, he served as the Head of Worldwide Research and Development for ICN Pharmaceuticals.
 Prior, Johnson served as the Senior Director of Antiviral Therapy at Schering-Plough.
 Johnson has contributed more than 250 scientific publications and editorials/reviews/chapters in peer reviewed scientific journals and has edited two books.
 He was a former Managing Director at Roth Capital Partners, a Director of the Board of Chelsea Therapeutics (CHTP), serving as the Chair of the Audit and Finance Committee as well as the Corporate Governance Committee, as well as other public and private companies.
 He is currently serving on the Board of Porton Fine Chemicals (Listed in Shenzhen Exchange: 300363), and private companies including Avalon Biomedical Management Limited, Avagenex Limited, Aiviva Corporation, and Hong Kong X-tech Startup platform (general partner and mentor).
 He is also an Executive Board Member of the charity Project Vision and is an honorary professor/adjunct professor of the University of Hong Kong and Hong Kong Polytechnic University and a member of the Advisory Board of the School of Biomedical Sciences of the Chinese University of Hong Kong.
 Johnson received his medical degree (MBBS) and medical doctorate degree (MD) from the University of Hong Kong.
 He is also a Fellow of the Royal College of Physicians.
 Johnson has served as the Chairman of the Board of Athenex since its inception and assumed the role of CEO in mid 2011.

-President – Athenex Pharmaceutical Division
+Chief Operating Officer and President – Athenex Pharmaceutical Division

 Jeffrey Yordon has held multiple senior management positions in the pharmaceutical industry over the last 46 years.
 Mr. Yordon was the Founder, Chairman and CEO of Sagent Pharmaceuticals which had a market cap of $1.6 billion when he left the company in 2015.
 Previous to that, Mr. Yordon was the COO of American Pharmaceutical Partners where he was a founder and the company was eventually sold to Fresenius for $5.5 billion.
 Mr. Yordon was the CEO of Faulding Pharmaceuticals, CEO and Founder of YorPharm, COO of Gensia Pharmaceuticals and he was instrumental in the sale of all of these companies to Apotex, Teva and Hospira for prices upwards of $3.5 billion.
 Mr. Yordon has successfully taken four companies public and all of the companies sold for significant returns for his shareholders.
 Mr. Yordon was an Ernst & Young Entrepreneur of the Year in 2011, was inducted into the Chicago Entrepreneur Hall of Fame in 2014, won a prestigious Innovation Award from the City of Chicago, was appointed to the Chicago Innovation Council in 2014, was appointed by Governor Rauner to the Illinois Sports Facilities Authority in 2015, has been appointed to be the Chairman of the Board of the Northern Illinois University Foundation, is the Chair of the NIU Political Science Advisory Panel and is actively involved in the NIU Athletic program.
 Mr. Yordon has three children and presides in the Chicago area.